 Next, I set the client up on Google backup and sync software.
 As the client currently uses Gmail, this will slot in quickly with his day to day life.
 Additionally, this provides him access to his files from the laptop and mobile devices as well as his PC.
 It is relatively cheap, and Google offers free plans for small storage amounts.

 Now his files were safely backed up to the “cloud,” I could progress with the SSD upgrade to resolve his slow computer.
 I chose the Samsung 860QVO 1TB SSD for the client.
 As the current PC only has 1 sata slot, the 1TB SSD will provide plenty of space for growth.

-Take a system backup copy of your windows before the system before replacing the HDD.
+Take a system backup copy of your windows before the system before I replaced the HDD.
 This might seem like a silly thing to point out; however, the number of forums I read where the user has not done this is high.

 Using EaseUS software, I was able to clone the HDD to the SSD easily.
 This software is easy to use and typically clones well.
 Enter problem number one.
 Unfortunately, this clone was corrupted with a common error.
 I attempted to repair the clone with windows repair tools.
 However, this was unsuccessful.
-I found this guide excellent on the cleaning of the drive partitions if you are looking for help in that area.
+I found this guide “How to use DiskPart to clean and format drive not working on Windows 10” excellent on the cleaning of the drive partitions if you are looking for help in that area.
 What to do?
 Restore from system backup is your solution.

 After the SSD Install